PSEG & NYSERDA Heat Pump Rebates on Long Island: Up to $7,500 (2026)

 Rebate programs have budgets, and PSEG's program runs on a first-come, first-served basis.
 We've seen years where the most popular rebate tiers get claimed faster than expected, especially heading into summer when everyone starts thinking about their heating and cooling setup.

 If you're thinking about a heat pump for your Long Island home, spring is the time to start the conversation.
-Give us a call or text at 631-209-7090 and we can walk you through what you'd qualify for based on your specific situation.
+Run the numbers yourself with our rebate calculator, or give us a call or text at 631-209-7090 and we can walk you through what you'd qualify for based on your specific situation.
 No pressure, just the numbers.

 Related Articles